dbierer/php-iii-jul-2018/README.md

 # PHP-III CLASS NOTES -- Jul 2018

+NOTE TO SELF: after importing *.json file into postman, how do you run those requests?
-NOTE TO SELF: copy instructions on PHP driver install into the repo NOTE TO SELF: find customer server example using STDIN
+NOTE TO SELF: upload to the repo example using Stragility v2

 ## HOMEWORK

+### FOR FRI 27 Jul 2018
+* Middleware Lab
+  * DO NOT create a new zend-expressive-skeleton app!!!
+  * Use the existing code under the `/expressive` folder

 ### FOR WED 25 Jul 2018
 * Apigility Lab